kmate/nixos-config/README.md

 The first invocation might fail as the reader's BIOS might already contain samples for the given finger from a previous installation.

+## Hyperland

+### Keyboard layout switch

+You might need to check `hyprctl devices` to get device name for keyboard, then change the parameters of layout switch binding accordingly.

 ## Using this repository

 Do a checkout from git, then use `just` to format/check/deploy...